gabrie30/recipes/README.md

 > See Easy Checkin Curry

+NOTE: this recipe is better when you want to add potato and carrot.
+It has something lacking to it.
+Although its good.
+Also its not very thick, so let it simmer for a long time to cook the potato and thicken up.
+If you want a receipe with no vegetables.
+The sliced can of tomatoes receipe would be better suited.

+- 4 chicken thighs
+- 2 tbs garam masala
+- 3 tbs yellow curry powder
+- 1 tbs tumeric
+- 2 tbs oyster sauce
+- 1 tbs sugar
+- 1 large onion
+- 2 large potato
+- 1 large carrot
+- 1/2 lemon
+- 6 chopped garlic cloves
+- 4tbs around 3 inches chopped ginger
+- 1 can coconut milk
+- chicken broth or bullion

+> Food process the ginger garlic and onion

 Cook in instapot on the sear setting

 Toast all spices in pan first on medium pan first then pull them